Business Line of Credit vs. Business Loan: Which Is Right for You?

 Key Differences Between a Business Loan and a Business Line of Credit

-Understanding how business loans and lines of credit differ can help you select the right tool for your business's financial strategy.
-Here's a side-by-side comparison to highlight the core differences:
+Here's a side-by-side comparison to highlight the core differences between business loans and lines of credit so you can select the right tool for your business's financial strategy:

 Business Loans vs. Business Lines of Credit